objektwerks/akka.streams/README.md

 Akka Streams
 ------------
->Akka Stream feature apps and tests.
+>Akka Stream feature apps and tests, to include Swing and JFreeChart.

 Test
 ----